 - Applying ice to the knee can also reduce pain and swelling

-- You may be prescribe gabapentin to take at night for nerve related pain and it can also help your fall asleep
+- You may be prescribe medication to take at night for nerve related pain and it can also help your fall asleep

-- Finally you will be prescribed a narcotic such as oxycodone for more severe pain
+- Finally you will be prescribed stronger medication for severe pain

 Communication from MotionIQ